PacktPublishing/D3.js-Quick-Start-Guide/FORCE_DIRECTED_GRAPH.md

     .append("line");
 ```

+This will create lines for each element in our `linksData` array.
 Our dev tools should look like this:

 ![](https://i.imgur.com/MpIl6Z4.png)

 ## Create simulation

-Now we'll generate a simulation:
+Now we'll generate a simulation by adding the following to the bottom of `app.js`:

 ```javascript
 d3.forceSimulation()
 ```

-Tell it what data to act on:
+Note that this simply creates a simulation, but doesn't specify how the simulation should run.
+Let's tell it what data to act on by modifying the previous line of code:

 ```javascript
 d3.forceSimulation()